Washington-Apoo/Washington-Apoo/README.md

 - 👋 Hi, I’m @Washington-Apoo
-- 👀 I’m interested in Angular and Android
+- 👀 I’m interested in Angular, Java and Nodejs
 - 🌱 I’m currently learning Angular
 - 💞️ I’m looking to collaborate on Angular project
 - 📫 How to reach me 0741123491 | lokala washington2023@gmail.com